 When I see my recycling bin out in the open, I think about recycling way more than when it’s tucked away in the back of our pantry.

 4. Encourage Neighbors to Participate

-If your complex doesn’t know what recycling options are available nearby, let them know about Earth911’s recycling directory.
-You could even encourage your complex to email all of their residents with that recycling information.
+If your complex doesn’t know what recycling options are available nearby, let them know about Earth911 Recycling Search.
+You could even encourage your complex to email all of the residents with that recycling information.

 If people know what to recycle and where to recycle it, the odds of them actually doing the work to recycle are going to go up.

 According to a 2016 Pew study on recycling, people who live in communities that value recycling have more recycling options.
 Even though it may not feel like much, as you encourage those around you to start recycling, you’ll be on the road to increasing the recycling options in your area.